 I also performed in a duo with Dave Giegerich of The Hula Monsters (2006-2009) in Baltimore, MD in cafes, pubs and restaurants.

-I joined the Baltimore City Pipe Band in 2007-2021, playing the highland bagpipes in parades, parties, weddings, funerals and other events.
+I joined the Baltimore City Pipe Band in 2007-present, playing the Scottish highland bagpipes in parades, parties, weddings, funerals and other events.

 Singer-songwriter, lap slide guitarist, improviser, music educator.